dtaniwaki/sidekiq-merger/README.md

 In this case, `SomeWorker` will be executed 3 times with args of `[4]`, `[3]` and `[5]`.

+### Quick Check

+Run docker containers to check the behavior of this gem.

+    $ docker-compose up

+Then, open `http://localhost:3000/`.
+You can push jobs from the UI and see what happens in the sidekiq console.

 ## Options

 ### `key` (optional, default: `nil`)